 While dogs and cats are the most frequent cause of animal bites, cases can also involve more unusual pets such as big cats, poisonous reptiles, birds, ferrets, weasels, and rats.
 Owners of any type of pet, whether conventional or exotic, are required to exercise proper care when the animal encounters others, whether at home or outside the house.
 When they do not, and the animal bites another person, the owner may be held liable.

-Contact Clark, Hunt, Ahern & Embry to schedule a free initial consultation with our Boston animal bite attorneys.
+Contact Gregg, Hunt, Ahern & Embry to schedule a free initial consultation with our Boston animal bite attorneys.
 Call 617-494-1920.
 We take these cases on a contingency basis, charging no fee until we recover damages on your behalf.